 - Revised Pay As You Earn (REPAYE): Pay 10 percent of your discretionary income for 20 to 25 years, depending on whether you have undergraduate or graduate loans.

-- Income-Based Repayment (IBR): New borrowers after July 1, 2014 pay 10 percent of their discretionary income for 20 years (borrowers who predate July 1, 2014 pay 15 percent of their discretionary income for 25 years).
+- Income-Based Repayment (IBR): New borrowers after July 1, 2014, pay 10 percent of their discretionary income for 20 years (borrowers who predate July 1, 2014, pay 15 percent of their discretionary income for 25 years).

-How is income-based repayment calculated?
+How to calculate income-based repayment

 Imagine your adjusted gross income is $40,000 and you live in Indianapolis, Indiana.
 You have $45,000 in eligible federal student loans.